What is public presence?

 Developing the social skills of young people is as important as developing their academic achievement

+The evidence shows that these skills are vital for young people.
 We can help prepare them for their futures by offering development in the areas such as: interview coaching, public speaking, personal impact, assertiveness, informal business conversation etc. These may take the form of stand-alone workshops, individual and group coaching, or peripatetic lessons following the LAMDA communication or performance syllabus.

 How can we help you?